 You or your survivor may be entitled to additional benefits under the Heroes Earnings Assistance and Relief Tax Act of 2008 (HEART Act).
-You may choose to have all or any part of your vested account resulting from 401(k) elective deferral contributions paid to you while you are on active military duty for more than thirty days.
+You may choose to have all or any part of your vested account paid to you while you are on active military duty for more than thirty days.
+The contributions available for this distribution may be limited.
+The Plan Administrator can tell you if any amounts are not available.
 After you receive such contributions, you may not make 401(k) elective deferrals or other contributions to our plan(s) for six months.
 If you die or become disabled during your period of military service and you would have been entitled to reemployment rights under USERRA, your account will be 100% vested.
+You may also be eligible for employer contributions made for the Plan Year in which you die or become disabled.